Madison-SDC/ultimate-tic-tac-toe/README.txt

 I've made Ultimate Tic-Tac-Toe!
-Play the unique strategy game with friends or an AI on one device!
-Easily reset the entire board, preview your next move, undo the most recent move, and redo any recent moves just in case you made a mistake!
-Accidentally reset the entire board?
-Just hit redo a whole bundle of times!
+Play the unique strategy game against friends or any of several AIs on one device!
+Easily reset the entire board, preview your next move, or undo the most recent move for a smooth gameplay experience!

 Planned features include: